The pros and cons of the GmbH: Weighing up the German limited liability company (LLC)

 • The public image of reliability and security: Forming a GmbH as your business’s legal form can create a competitive advantage for particular businesses like financial and insurance service providers

-• Greater flexibility raising the company’s share capital (Stammkapital): Shareholders can make contributions in kind instead of cash share capital contributions, with the exception of one-person-GmbHs
+• Greater flexibility in raising the company’s share capital (Stammkapital): Shareholders can make contributions in kind instead of cash share capital contributions, with the exception of one-person-GmbHs

 • Special tax deductions: Opportunity for GmbH managers to write off cars leased to the company as an operating expense so that a special agreement can be reached with the leasing company

 • Financial advantages from fuel tax deductions: Approximately 30 cents per kilometre when using personal vehicles for business-related travel.
-But, the tax office expects that you always take the shortest route possible
+But the tax office expects that you always take the shortest route possible

 • Tax breaks for shareholders in family businesses: If a so-called “atypical silent partnership” (atypische stille Gesellschaft) is formed, the company will be treated like a partnership and will benefit from a tax allowance of €24,500